 - Image files should be formatted as .jpg, .gif, or .png to ensure they'll display correctly across various email programs.
 PDF, PSD, and AI files cannot be used in the app since those file types are not consistently supported across web browsers.

 - Images used in a campaign need to be saved in a RGB format rather than a CMYK format.
 Some browsers and email programs can't display CMYK images because CMYK is typically used in print and not for the web.

 - Spaces or special characters shouldn't be used in the filename.
 Keep the names simple, yet easily identifiable.

 - Padding can influence how wide images should be, too.
 For example, if 10px of padding are applied around a header image, instead of the header image being 600px wide, you'll want to make it 580px wide- 10px on each side for padding.

 - It's best to avoid overly large images, both in file size and pixel dimensions.
 We recommend a maximum file size of 1MB for images.
 72 dpi is generally sufficient for the web, but isn't required.
 We don't recommend uploading images that are significantly larger than your content area or template.
 For more specific size information, check out the following sections based on the type of template you're using.

-When uploading an image to an image block in a Drag & Drop template, it's best to use a full sized image rather than shrinking the image down to match the dimensions of the block you're uploading to.
+When uploading an image to an image block in an Email Designer template, it's best to use a full sized image rather than shrinking the image down to match the dimensions of the block you're uploading to.
 This allows the image to remain in full resolution if it's moved to a wider block in the template.
 The editor will take care of constraining it for you based on the size of the block it's added to.
 As high pixel density displays are becoming more and more common this is a good way of ensuring that your images will remain sharp when viewed on a retina display.

 - Pre-header area: 560px